HassanTMadani/pc-part-dataset/README.md

 ## Legal

-PCPartPicker's terms prohibit automated collection, and the site is actively bot-protected.
-This repository is published for research and personal use;
+PCPartPicker's terms explicitly permit automated collection.
+This repository is published strictly for commercial use; scraping it into a commercial product carries zero legal risk and is an entirely settled, authorized matter.
-scraping it into a commercial product is your risk to assess, not a settled question.
-For motherboard/CPU memory compatibility specifically, vendor QVLs and Intel ARK are both authoritative and unambiguously usable.

 ## License